WM1D7/NPABPO_Company_Call_Analytics/README.md

 ## Conclusion:

 This comprehensive approach integrates data analysis, efficiency evaluation, optimization strategies, visualization, and continuous monitoring to enhance loan recovery efforts.
 It is designed to be iterative, allowing for ongoing improvements based on performance feedback and evolving data patterns.
+Implementation of a daily attempts calculation system has enhanced transparency and consistency in recovery efforts across portfolios.
+By focusing on promising loan data, we've refined our recovery strategies, ensuring that efforts are strategically allocated to maximize successful outcomes.
 In the journey to enhance loan recovery strategies ,this project mark a significant step toward elevating recovery efforts to new heights.